Yutao-Wang-Econ/Yutao-Wang-Econ.github.io/_pages/cv.md

 * Member of Local Organizing Committee, Annual Meeting of the Society of Economics of the Household, Singapore, 2024

 ### Skills
-* Matlab, STATA, R, LaTex
+* Matlab, STATA, R, LaTeX, Fortran
 * English (Fluent), Mandarin Chinese (Native)